atefeh-komeyli/chat-with-pdfs/README.md

 2. Understands and indexes the content using local AI models
 3. Enables you to ask questions and get precise answers instantly

+This application uses Retrieval-Augmented Generation (RAG), a powerful AI technique that enhances large language models with specific knowledge from your documents.

 Perfect for researchers, students, professionals, or anyone who needs fast insights from lengthy documents!

 ## Features